 Having a teen who is struggling with mental illness can be challenging.
 It is important to keep in mind there are ways to make the difficulties less disruptive to both their lives and the functioning of the family dynamic.
 The first thing you must do is take notice of your teen’s symptoms.
 This includes paying attention to changes in mood, behavior, and emotions.
 Seeking treatment early is essential, as mental health conditions often get worse without therapeutic intervention.

-Other ways to help your teen include learning all that you can about their mental health condition, working with your school to ensure they are receiving the appropriate services, and working with your child to “find a new normal.”
+Other ways to help your teen include learning all you can about their mental health condition, working with your school to ensure they receive the appropriate services, and working with your child to “find a new normal.”

 Finally, treatment must be a consideration.
-There are many evidence-based medications and therapy models used to treat mental health conditions in teens.
-Choosing the right combination of treatments and post-therapeutic support is essential to the recovery process.
+Many evidence-based medications and therapy models are used to treat mental health conditions in teens.
+Choosing the right combination of treatments and post-therapeutic support is essential to recovery.
 The best treatment choice will vary from teen to teen.
 Even those with the same diagnosis will have different symptoms, needs, and objectives for their treatment outcomes.
 Don’t let mental health disorders ruin your teenager’s future.
 Consider treatment opportunities at an outpatient rehab center for teens, such as the Adolescent Wellness Academy.